Mayor of Davao City

-The current mayor of Davao City is Sebastian Duterte, the son of former Philippine President Rodrigo Duterte.
+The incumbent mayor is Rodrigo Duterte, the 16th and former Philippine president, who previously held the mayoralty from 1988 to 1998, 2001 to 2010, and from 2013 to 2016.
+As Duterte remains detained at The Hague following his March 2025 arrest, the Department of the Interior and Local Government (DILG) has designated the vice mayor, his son Sebastian Duterte, as acting mayor on June 30, 2025.

 History

-On March 16, 1936, Davao Assemblyman, Romualdo C. Quimpo, filed a bill seeking to create the chartered City of Davao.
+On March 16, 1936, Davao Assemblyman Romualdo C. Quimpo filed a bill seeking to create the chartered City of Davao.
 This bill would later be signed by President Manuel L. Quezon as Commonwealth Act No. 51 on October 16, 1936.
 Davao City shall then be governed by a Mayor as an independent City.

-In 1967, the Province of Davao was divided into three provinces: Davao del Norte, Davao Oriental and Davao del Sur.
-Geographically, Davao City became part of Davao del Sur; but was no longer its provincial capital.
+In 1967, the province of Davao was divided into three provinces: Davao del Norte, Davao Oriental and Davao del Sur.
+Geographically, Davao City became part of Davao del Sur, but was no longer its provincial capital.
 It became the commercial center of Southern Mindanao.
-This period also saw the election of an indigenous person to the Office of the Mayor of Davao City, when Elias B. Lopez, a full-blooded Bagobo, won the elections in 1967.
+This period also saw the election of an indigenous person to the city mayorship when Elias Baguio Lopez, a full-blooded Bagobo, won the 1967 local elections.

 In 1972, Davao City became the regional administrative capital of Southern Mindanao.
 Thereafter, upon its reorganization as the regional capital of the Davao Region (Region XI), it was the sole highly urbanized city in the Davao Region.

-In 1986, President Corazon Aquino appointed Rodrigo Duterte, as OIC Vice Mayor.
+In 1986, President Corazon Aquino appointed Rodrigo Duterte as OIC Vice Mayor.
 Duterte later ran for Mayor and won, taking the top post from 1988 to 1998, from 2001 to 2010, and yet again from 2013 to 2016.
-The incumbent City Mayor is his youngest child, Sebastian Z. Duterte.
+The incumbent city mayor is his youngest child, Sebastian Duterte.

-Notable Mayors
+Notable mayors

 Santiago Artiaga

-Before claiming the honor as Davao City’s first sitting mayor, Santiago Artiaga (1878-1962), one of the first pensionados (state scholars) during American occupation, was already a colorful, if controversial, figure in Manila.
-As city engineer, the highest position next to the mayor, he had clashes with the city council and, as acting city mayor, was the envy of his detractors.
+Before claiming the honor as Davao City’s first sitting mayor, Santiago Artiaga (1878–1962), one of the first pensionados (state scholars) during the American occupation, was already a colorful, if controversial, figure in Manila.
+As the city engineer, the highest position next to the mayor, he had clashes with the city council and, as acting city mayor, was the envy of his detractors.

 In 1933, he filed an early retirement from public service, but this was not accepted.
-He continued to serve as city engineer until 1936 when he resigned to accept the appointment as de jure city mayor of Zamboanga.
-Two weeks thereafter, he was reassigned to Davao as first sitting city mayor.
+He continued to serve as city engineer until 1936 when he resigned to accept the appointment as de jure mayor of Zamboanga City.
+Two weeks thereafter, he was reassigned to Davao as its first city mayor.

-For nearly three years he served diligently as local chief executive but had to leave after the President plucked him out for another assignment.
-On October 13, 1939, Malacañan announced his appointment as the new governor of Bukidnon, replacing Agustin L. Alvarez who took over as the new Davao City mayor.
+For nearly three years Artiaga served diligently as local chief executive, but had to leave after President Manuel L. Quezon plucked him out for another assignment.
+On October 13, 1939, Malacañang announced his appointment as the new provincial governor of Bukidnon, replacing Agustin Alvarez who took over as the new city mayor of Davao.